 This simple swap makes sucralose 600 times sweeter than sugar!

 Sucralose is not found anywhere in nature.
-It is a lab created substance and 100% artificial.
+It is a lab-created sugar substitute and 100% artificial.
 Scientists refer to it as a synthetic organochlorine sweetener.

 Is Sucralose Like Aspartame?

 The tightly bound chlorine atoms unique to sucralose create a molecular structure that is stable under intense conditions.
 Unlike most artificial sweeteners, this chemical bond is heat stable even at high temperatures.